WickyLeo/sniperphp/README.md

 # PHP Code Standrd Check

 ## What's this?
-PHP Code pre-commit to git or gitlab,checkout your code style PSR Compliance.
+PHP Code pre-commit hook to git or gitlab,checkout your code style PSR Compliance.
+Base on *PHP Sniffer*, and use `php -l` to checkout basic syntax.
+You can change rule set if you want to change PSR Compliance,modify `ruleset.xml` and Specified your rule.

 ## How to use?
+Add the following paragraph in composer.json,
 ```
 {
     "require-dev": {